irdynau/NeutrophilClassifier-CNN/README.md

 ## Conclusion:

-This study demonstrates the effectiveness of CNNs—specifically ResNet34—in differentiating between healthy neutrophils and those forming NETs in microscopy images.
+This study demonstrates the effectiveness of CNNs specifically ResNet34 in differentiating between healthy neutrophils and those forming NETs in microscopy images.
 Through effective preprocessing and comprehensive evaluation, the model offers a promising tool for biomedical imaging, contributing to immunological research and clinical diagnostics.